 In the absence of treatment, the disease steadily leads to the loss of functionally active nephrons by the kidneys with the gradual onset of renal failure.

-With active treatment with suppression of the activity of the immune system, the course of the disease improves significantly, renal failure does not develop or the timing of its onset is significantly delayed.
+With active treatment with suppression of the activity of the immune system, the course of the disease significantly improves, renal failure does not develop or the timing of its onset is significantly delayed.

-There is evidence of complete remission (successful cure of the disease) during treatment with suppressed immune activity.
+There is evidence of complete remission (successful cure of the disease) during treatment with suppression of immune activity.

 What are the features of chronic glomerulonephritis in children?